Nafsiyat is bidding to bag a cash boost from the Tesco Bags of Help initiative.

 If you have an enquiry or are interested in booking a room, please email firstname.lastname@example.org or call 0207 263 6947.Lear More

 Once you contact Nafsiyat letting us know you are interested in the Therapy we offer, we will contact you to offer you an assessment appointment.
-This can take up to 90 minutes with the assessor/therapist to explore and to discuss your emotional needs and to decide together how our therapy service can help.
+This will take 50 minutes with the assessor/therapist to explore and to discuss your emotional needs and to decide together how our therapy service can help.
 Upon the outcome of the assessment, you will then be referred to a suitable therapist who will contact you to offer you a weekly ongoing therapy session.
 Each session lasts 50 minutes.

 Fee and methods of payments